Staff

 Joe Colangelo, Esq., Managing Attorney

-Jodi-Kaye Haber, Esq., Litigation Attorney & Program Manager
+Jodi-Kaye Haber, Esq., Supervising Attorney

 Eden Jequinto, Esq., Of Counsel

-Kaitlyn Kanazawa, Intake Specialist
+Kaitlyn Kanazawa, Housing Stabilization Specialist

 James Kelekian, Outreach Coordinator